 I made these 12 meals before my 4th baby and it was definitely the right choice.
 Just add in this granola to the to-do list too!

-But first – Who is The Labor Mama and Why Am I Here?
+Who is The Labor Mama and Why Am I Here?

 Hey friend!
 I’m Lo – also known around here and social media as The Labor Mama.
-I’ve spent my nursing career in labor, delivery, and postpartum, have birthed 4 of my own babies, have labored thousands of mamas at the bedside, have taught thousands of students online, and have even delivered a few speedy little babies with my bare hands (oops).
+I’ve spent my nursing career in labor, delivery, and postpartum, have birthed 4 of my own babies, have labored thousands of mamas at the bedside, have taught hundreds of students online, and have even delivered a few speedy little babies with my bare hands (oops).

 If you want to connect with me further, head to Instagram.
 There are hundreds of thousands of us over there learning together daily.